Chris56974/Pethreon/README.md

 When the user clicks my login button, they're prompted with a "sign-in" modal from metamask (and not me).
 If the user closes that modal without signing in, metamask will NOT error out.
 Instead, my code behaves as if the user is STILL logging in which is not a great UX.
 It looks like other popular sites like Aave and Uniswap behave the same though.
 Also, when an error is thrown metamask will give back an object but sometimes the error is tricky to find.
 It might be in error.message or it might be in error.data.message which is frustating.

-### ARIA Stuff

-I'm wondering if my application should use the main tag for HTML or if it should use a div/section marked with the [ARIA: application role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Application_Role).

 ## Todo

 ### PWA features?